nwillc/genfuncs/README.md

 func All[T any](sequence container.Sequence[T], predicate genfuncs.Function[T, bool]) (result bool)
 ```

-All returns true if all elements in the sequence match the predicate\.
+All returns true if all elements in the sequence match the predicate.

 ## func [Any](<https://github.com/nwillc/genfuncs/blob/master/container/sequences/sequence_functions.go#L41>)